 Our repurchase facilities with various counterparties, any bank credit facilities and additional repurchase facilities or other financing we may enter into in the future involve the risk that the market value of the assets financed may decline in value, in which case the lender or counterparty may require us to provide additional collateral or lead to margin calls that may require us to repay all or a portion of the funds advanced.
 We may not have the funds available to repay our debt at that time, which would likely result in defaults unless we are able to raise the funds from alternative sources, including by selling assets at a time when we might not otherwise choose to do so, which we may not be able to achieve on favorable terms or at all.
 Posting additional margin and/or pledging additional collateral would reduce our cash and/or collateral available for other, higher yielding investments, thereby decreasing our return on equity.
-If we cannot meet these requirements, the lender or counterparty could accelerate our indebtedness, increase the interest rate on advanced funds and terminate our ability to borrow funds from it, which could materially and adversely affect our financial condition and ability to implement our investment strategy.
-In the case of repurchase transactions, if the value of the financed investment has declined as of the end of that term, or if we default on our obligations under the repurchase facility, we will likely incur a loss on our repurchase transactions.
+If we cannot meet these requirements, the lender or counterparty could accelerate our indebtedness, increase the interest rate on advanced funds and terminate our ability to borrow funds from it, which could materially and adversely affect our financial condition and ability to implement our obligations under the repurchase facility, we will likely incur a loss on our repurchase transactions.